Mixpeal/flutter_paypal/README.md

 ## Features

-It utilizes [Flutter Webview](https://pub.dev/packages/webview_flutter_x5), to complete the payment process, "It's a Simple Spell But Quite Unbreakable".
+It utilizes [Flutter Webview](https://pub.dev/packages/webview_flutter_x5), to complete the payment process...
+"It's a Simple Spell But Quite Unbreakable".

 ## Usage